UK to urge EU to show ‘imagination’ in Brexit talks

-LONDON, Aug 27 — The United Kingdom will urge the European Union tomorrow to show “imagination” in Brexit talks and help focus discussion on future ties rather than on a divorce settlement.
+LONDON, Aug 27 — The UK will urge the European Union tomorrow to show "imagination" in Brexit talks and help focus discussion on future ties rather than on a divorce settlement.

 Brexit minister David Davis will call on the EU to be more flexible in its approach at the start of negotiations with the bloc's chief negotiator Michel Barnier tomorrow — the third round of talks which are likely to be largely technical.

-A government source said the UK would point to the papers it has published over the past two weeks on both the future relationship and the divorce to show how officials have been working “diligently to inform the negotiations”.
+A government source said Britain would point to the papers it has published over the past two weeks on both the future relationship and the divorce to show how officials have been working “diligently to inform the negotiations”.

 “Now, both sides must be flexible and willing to compromise when it comes to solving areas where we disagree,” the source said.
 “As the EU itself has said, the clock is ticking so neither side should drag its feet.”

-The UK has published papers on everything from future customs arrangements to data, going beyond a brief set by the EU to first make progress on three priority areas — the rights of expatriates, the UK’s border with EU state Ireland and a financial settlement.
+The UK has published papers on everything from future customs arrangements to data, going beyond a brief set by the EU to first make progress on three priority areas — the rights of expatriates, Britian's border with EU state Ireland and a financial settlement.

 But the EU has stuck to its stance that "sufficient progress" must be made in those areas before moving on to any discussion of the future relationship.